by Dr. David Minkoff August 01, 2016 2 min read

-In the industrial age, which spans our entire lives—unless we predate King George II of England!—companies have dumped their harmful by-products and waste into the most convenient places available to them: into the air, rivers, lakes, and other areas where the unwanted materials would seem to “wash away.”
+In the industrial age, which spans our entire lives, companies have dumped their harmful by-products and waste into the most convenient places available to them – the air, rivers, lakes, and other areas where the unwanted materials would seem to “wash away.”

-Specifically, heavy metal toxins block enzymes needed for the body to make energy and protein.
-If your body cannot produce the protein and energy it needs, you will not perform at the optimal levels called for when training for a race or athletic event.
-Fatigue, lack of energy, inability to recover, and injury can result.
+You may not know thatheavy metal toxins block enzymes needed for the body to make energy and protein.
+If your body cannot produce the protein and energy it needs, you will not perform at the optimal levels when training for a race or athletic event.
+Instead, you may experience fatigue, lack of energy, inability to recover, and injury as a result.

-While most athletes and nutritionists pay close attention to what they voluntarily put into their bodies in the way of food and water, you must be aware of what the body is involuntarily taking in through exposure to air, water, produce and meat.
+While most athletes and nutritionists pay close attention to what they voluntarily put into their bodies, it can be difficult to always be aware of what the body is involuntarily taking in through exposure to air, water, produce, and meat.

-There are also ways you can aid your body nutritionally to help the body remove environmental toxins.
-This includes foods and vitamins that promote liver function, including vegetables (try to consume at least 30% raw), healthy sources of protein at every meal (including eggs, lean meat, etc.), and a multi-vitamin including key supports like Vitamin A, C, E, selenium, zinc and more.
+Including foods and vitamins that promote liver function, including vegetables (goal would be to consume at least 30% raw), healthy sources of protein at every meal (including eggs, lean meat, etc.), and a multivitamin including key supports like Vitamin A, C, E, selenium, zinc and more.

 Signup for the BodyHealth Newsletter and get a FREE digital copy of "The Search for the Perfect Protien" by Dr. David Minkoff and discover the key to weight loss, depression, fatigue, insomnia, and osteoporosis!